Table of Contents In this article

 How to choose the right jumbo money market account

-Also pay attention to fees charged for various services and the number of monthly withdrawals allowed.
-Despite having checking account-like features, money market accounts often limit the number of withdrawals you can make each month before you incur an excessive withdrawal fee.
-Like savings accounts, money market accounts are meant for storing your money, not making everyday transactions.
-If you need an account for regular withdrawals or paying bills, consider a high-yield checking account.
+Pay attention to fees for various services and the number of monthly withdrawals allowed.
+Despite having checking account-like features, money market accounts often limit the withdrawals you can make each month before you incur an excessive withdrawal fee.
+Like savings accounts, money market accounts aren’t meant for everyday transactions.
+Consider a high-yield checking account if you need an account for regular withdrawals or paying bills.

 A checklist of features to consider includes:

-• APY, the annual percentage yield, is the rate you can earn over a year.
-It factors compound interest into the number, which is why it’s a more accurate measure of yield than the interest rate alone.
+• APY: The annual percentage yield is the rate you earn over a year.
+It includes compound interest, making it a more accurate measure of yield than the interest rate alone.

-• Minimum balance is the least amount you’re required to deposit when opening the account as well as the amount of money you’re required to keep in the account to avoid monthly service fees or account closure.
+• Minimum balance requirement: You must deposit at least a minimum amount when opening the account.
+A minimum balance requirement is also the amount of money you must keep in the account to avoid monthly service fees or account closure.

-• ATM fees are charges you’ll incur if you withdraw money through an ATM, and can vary depending on your bank and the ATM.
-Some banks participate in a network of surcharge-free ATMs and provide locators to find the nearest free ATM.
-Other banks may reimburse you for ATM fees you incur, up to a certain limit each month.
+• ATM fees: These are charges you’ll incur if you withdraw money from an ATM, and they can vary depending on your bank and the ATM.
+Some banks belong to a network of surcharge-free ATMs and provide locators to find the nearest free ATM.
+Other banks may reimburse you for ATM fees up to a certain limit each month.

-• Monthly fees or maintenance fees are regular charges applied to an account.
-Sometimes the fees are imposed if balances fall below a certain threshold.
-Many free money market accounts don’t charge any monthly fees.
+• Monthly or maintenance fees: These are regular charges applied to an account.
+Sometimes, fees are imposed if your balance falls below a certain threshold.
+Many money market accounts don’t charge any monthly fees.

-• Overdraft fees are fees charged if a purchase or transaction exceeds the available balance in the account.
-Some banks may decline the transaction instead of charging an overdraft fee
+• Overdraft fees: Overdraft fees are fees charged if a purchase or transaction exceeds the available balance in the account.
+Some banks may decline the transaction instead of charging an overdraft fee.

-• Excess savings withdrawal fees are charges incurred if the number of withdrawals in a given month exceeds the limit set by the bank or credit union.
-This number varies per institution and is commonly found on savings and money market accounts, but not checking accounts.
+• Excessive transaction fees: These are charges incurred if the number of withdrawals in a given month exceeds the limit set by the bank or credit union.
+The fee amount varies per institution and is commonly found on savings and money market accounts, but not checking accounts.

 Pros

-• Money market accounts provide convenient access to saved funds through check-writing privileges and debit card access.
+• Accessibility: Most MMAs provide convenient access to your funds through check-writing privileges and debit card access.

-• Jumbo money market accounts avoid monthly service charges at the higher end of a deposit balance
+• No fees on higher balances: Jumbo money market accounts often have no monthly service charges for higher balances.

 Cons

-• Rates may not be significantly higher than high-yield savings accounts or regular money market accounts, which have much lower minimum deposit requirements.
+• Higher APYs may be available: Jumbo MMA rates may not be significantly higher than high-yield savings accounts or regular money market accounts, which have much lower minimum deposit requirements.

-• You’ll need to make a large deposit to access the highest rates available in this product class.
-There are several deposit accounts with lower minimum deposit requirements that offer competitive rates.
+• High deposit requirements: You’ll need to make a large deposit to access the highest rates available in this product class.
+There are other deposit accounts with lower minimum deposit requirements that offer competitive rates.

-• Monthly withdrawal limits mean you have less flexible access to your money compared to a checking account.
+• Monthly withdrawal limits: Accounts with monthly withdrawal limits provide less flexible access to your money than a checking account.

 How much money should you keep in a jumbo money market account?

-If you want to have easy access to your money while earning a competitive APY, a money market account can be a good place to store your cash.
-Most banks don’t have upper limits on how much money you can hold in your account, but you should keep your account balance under $250,000.
-That’s the limit that the Federal Deposit Insurance Corporation will insure funds in case of a bank failure.
-That means any amount over that won’t be insured by your bank and you may have to file a claim to attempt to get the funds back.
-You can get around this limit by opening accounts at multiple banks or opening a joint account with another person.
+If you want easy access to your money while earning a competitive APY, a money market account can be an excellent place to store your cash.
+Most banks don’t have upper limits on how much money you can hold in your account, but you should keep your balance within the FDIC limit.
+If you exceed the $250,000 cap, diversify your funds across multiple banks and credit unions or open a joint bank account with another person.

-But that doesn’t mean you should put all your savings in a jumbo money account or another savings account.
-A jumbo money market account is a great place for an emergency fund set aside for unforeseen expenses -- such as medical expenses, a job loss or car repairs -- or a sinking fund to save for short and medium-term goals such as buying a house.
+You should never put all your savings in a jumbo money account or another savings account.
+A jumbo money market account is suitable for an emergency fund for unforeseen expenses -- such as medical expenses, a job loss or car repairs -- or a sinking fund to save for short- and medium-term goals, such as buying a house.

 Money market account vs. savings account